critocrito/sugarcube/packages/plugin-media/README.md

 - `existing`: The number of files that already existed.
 - `fail`: The number of files that failed to import.
 - `success`: The number of files that were successfully imported.
+- `new`: The number of new files out of the number of successfully imported files.

 ### `media_warc` plugin